danielfdickinson/hugo-oldnew-mashup/content/_index.md

 asidefooter: >
   <a href="#emc2ref" id="emc2foot"><sup>1</sup></a>A footnote to the aside.

-oneliner: A short tagline for the site
+oneliner: A short oneliner for the site
 subliner: And a sub-oneliner for the site.
 ---